tonethar/IGME-330-Spring-2021/syllabus.md

 * Project 2  - [MVVM Web Application](projects/project-2.md)

 ### Homework (20%)
 Completing the HW and in-class exercises is essential to learning the course material.
 You can expect an average of one HW assignment (or "Check off", see below) per class meeting.
-Keep an eye on the mycourses dropboxes for the dues dates of these assignments.
+Keep an eye on the mycourses dropboxes for the dues dates of these assignments. **Important!** - When you submit web file(s) (HTML,CSS,JavaScript) to mycourses dropboxes, they (or the folder they are contained in) must be zipped.
+If you do not do so, mycourses will strip out all of the CSS and JavaScript, and leave you with a non-functioning and ugly web page.
+Unzipped assignments will therefore usually receive a grade of zero.

 ### Check Offs (10%)
 "Check offs" are required checkpoints or smaller HW assignments: